-Our highly anticipated “Lunch at a Landmark” will take place on Thursday, October 5th, 2017 with international architect Lord Richard Rogers.
-The title of his presentation is Continuity and Change – A Dialogue.
+Our highly anticipated “Lunch at a Landmark” took place on Thursday, October 5th, 2017 with international architect Lord Richard Rogers.
+The title of his presentation was Continuity and Change – A Dialogue.

 We are very pleased to announce that two new board members have joined the Foundation Board, Rosa Maria Colina and Terrence O’Neal.

 We look forward to seeing you at our many educational outreach activities in 2018.